holgerbrandl/kalasim/docs/userguide/docs/component.md

 ## Execution Order

 Order is defined by scheduled time.
-To avoid race conditions exeution order be fintuned usin `priority` and `urgent` which are supported for all methods that result in a rescheduling of a component, namely  `wait`, `request`,  `activate` and `reschedule`
+To avoid race conditions execution order be fine-tuned using `priority` and `urgent` which are supported for all methods that result in a rescheduling of a component, namely  `wait`, `request`,  `activate` and `reschedule`

 ## Generator